NSF Summer Research Experiences for Undergraduates

 - Optimal control simulation

-Dr. Andrew Ledoan’s research group will study the L1 mean of the exponential sum whose coefficients are values of the Möbius function:
+Dr. Andrew Ledoan's research group is studying the L1 mean of the exponential sum whose coefficients are values of the Möbius function.
+The group members include

 - Emily Eckels, Emory University

 - Steven Jin, University of Maryland at College Park

 - Brian Tobin, Harvard University

 Dr. Jin Wang's research groups are investigating cholera transmission dynamics under the impact of disease control measures, and developing and analyzing a new multi-scale model for cholera that links the between-host and within-host dynamics and their interaction with the environment.
 The group members include